 Overall, these studies have documented valuable outcomes associated with experiencing positive emotions that range from improved physical health to lower job turnover.
 One of the most powerful findings in this research is that positive emotions are associated with higher quality physical health and longer life spans.

-One way that positive emotions benefit the body is by

-the damage of negative emotions and stress.
+One way that positive emotions benefit the body is by undoing the damage of negative emotions and stress.
 That is, positive emotions are associated with faster recovery from stressful events, as happy people seem to bounce back more quickly from a variety of stressors compared to unhappy people.

 For example, some studies have shown that positive emotions are correlated with more effective immune system functioning which likely influences our ability to fight of diseases, which can lead to reduced employee absenteeism and sick days.
 Regardless of exactly why or how positive emotions lead to better health, the association between happiness and health is strong and well documented.

 Positive Emotions Enhance Interpersonal Relationships and Creativity

 We know that happy people are more approachable, are liked more and get along better with others than unhappy people.
 And studies have clearly shown that employees' emotional experiences have an impact on interactions with clients, customers and co-workers.

 There also is solid evidence that positive emotions influence important work-related processes, like creativity.
 In laboratory studies, people made to briefly experience positive emotions (such as through watching brief film clips) were able to solve problems more creatively and see the big picture more easily using well-validated cognitive tasks.

 Most importantly, their research suggests that positive emotions precede creative thoughts on the job with incubation effects of up to two days (in addition, being creative leads people to later feel more positive emotion).
 Thus, another likely benefit of positive emotions is increased creativity and innovation in job performance.

 Positive Emotions Lead to Greater Job Satisfaction

-Finally, positive emotions are an important predictor of how people they feel and think about their jobs and their companies, according to research from

-.
-These researchers systematically reviewed over 200 studies that measured employees' emotional experiences and their attitudes and motivations toward their jobs and their employers.
+Finally, positive emotions are an important predictor of how people they feel and think about their jobs and their companies, according to research from Carl Thoresen et al. These researchers systematically reviewed over 200 studies that measured employees' emotional experiences and their attitudes and motivations toward their jobs and their employers.

 In total, the studies that were part of the review included data from over 62,000 workers from a wide variety of occupations.
 The authors of the review found consistent and strong evidence that employees who reported experiencing emotions that are more positive had higher job satisfaction and greater commitment to their organizations.

 In addition, they also reported less 'burnout' and fewer intentions to leave their current jobs.
 Not surprisingly, negative emotions predicted the reverse pattern of findings.
 And although positive and negative emotions are moderately correlated with one another (for example, people who feel a lot of positive emotions tend to also report feeling somewhat less negative emotions-and vice versa), the effects of positive emotions on job satisfaction are independent of the effects of negative emotions.

 Company Wellness Programs Can Increase Positive Emotions at the Workplace

 There is a lot of potential for harnessing the benefits of experiencing positive emotions for the workforce.
 However, a critical question is whether a company can intervene with programs or practices that increase positive emotions in its workforce.
 A recent review by Christina Meyers and her colleagues in the Netherlands that focused on studies of interventions specifically aimed at increasing positive experiences among employees at organizations gives reason for optimism.
-Their

 Their research found that these interventions were consistently associated with increased employee well-being and performance, and less stress and burnout.
 Furthermore, new tools and technologies are becoming available to employers to elevate employee moods.